stiglers-eponym/BeamerPresenter/README.md

 *	Simple navigation through links, scrolling, a table of contents and an overview of all slides on the speaker's screen and shortcuts for skipping overlays.
+*	Draw in presentation: You can use different pens and highlighters to draw in the presentation.
+Drawings are synchronized between notes screen and presentation screen.
+You can use a pointer, torch and magnifier to highlight parts of the presentation.
+	Drawings can be saved to an experimental binary file format.
 *	(Experimental:) Embed Applications: If you are using X11, you can show windows created by external applications in a presentation.